-Below you will find Maryland Lawsuits News & Updates, as well as additional information on Maryland’s statute of limitations laws.
+Below you will find Maryland lawsuits news & updates, as well as additional information on Maryland’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling Maryland sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Maryland’s settlements received by sexual abuse and assault survivors and a list of Maryland’s ‘credibly’ accused priests released by the Baltimore Archdiocese.

 Maryland Statute of Limitations for Sexual Abuse & Assault

-Criminal Statute of Limitation Laws for Maryland
+Criminal Statute of Limitations Laws for Maryland

-Civil Statute of Limitation Laws for Maryland
+Civil Statute of Limitations Laws for Maryland

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.

 Maryland Sexual Abuse Settlements & Jury Awards

 November 2016 – The Archdiocese of Baltimore reached settlements with several people who claimed they were abused by Rev. A. Joseph Maskell at Archbishop Keough High School decades ago.
 Maskell died in 2001 and had a large number of sexual abuse accusations against him.
 Settlement amounts were not released to the public.

 January 2017 – The Archdiocese of Baltimore reached a $50,000 settlement with a woman who claimed she was sexually abused years ago when she was a student at Archbishop Keough High School.
 The victim, Jean Hargadon Wehner, also named Rev. A. Joseph Maskell as her abuser.